junxit/us-congress-bills-111/bill.md

   - **(B)** in paragraph (2), by striking “32.5 percent” and inserting “25 percent”; and
   - **(C)** in paragraph (4)—
     - **(i)** by striking “25 percent” and inserting “35 percent”; and
-    - **(ii)** by striking “contract management,” and all that follows through the period at the end and inserting “and contract management.”; and
+    - **(ii)** by striking “contract management,” and all that follows through the period at the end and inserting “and contract management.”;
-- **(3)** in subsection (f), by striking “Ultra-Deepwater and Unconventional Natural Gas and Other Petroleum Research Fund” and inserting “Safer Oil and Natural Gas Drilling Technology Research and Development Fund”.
+- **(3)** in subsection (f), by striking “Ultra-Deepwater and Unconventional Natural Gas and Other Petroleum Research Fund” and inserting “Safer Oil and Natural Gas Drilling Technology Research and Development Fund”; and
+- **(4)** at the end of the section, by inserting the following new subsection:
+  > - **(g)** *Coordination and nonduplication* The Secretary shall ensure, to the maximum extent practicable, that the research activities carried out by the consortium funded under paragraphs (1), (2), and (3) of subsection (d), and the research activities carried out by the Department of Energy as funded by subsection (d)(4), shall be coordinated and not duplicative of one another.

 ## § 7.
 Conforming amendments